 Test email message using a third-party-domain-based from address without a sender header line and no custom DKIM signature:

-Test email message using a third party domain based from address without a sender header line and no custom DKIM signature
+Test email message using a third-party-domain-based from address with a sender header specified and a custom DKIM signature:

 For reference below I’ve provided the full message source of the test message with a sender header and custom DKIM signature.
 Specifically I’ve singled out the custom DKIM signature and it is highlighted in blue: